 The course aims to analyze the mind of criminals, particularly of those who commit heinous crimes, which include murder, sexual assault/rape, and arson.
 We begin with the evolution of crime and seek to “explain” what factors influence these criminals, such as environment, mental illnesses, and personality.
 We will examine real cases of past criminals to learn what shaped them.
 We will learn what discoveries researchers found, and how these discoveries are used to create profiles.
 And to top it all off, we will see how law enforcement has handled these cases as well as the efficacy of forensic psychology when used in law and order (i.e. how police and courts use forensic psychology).

-Pass/No Pass.
+The class is graded on a Pass/No Pass scale.
 Students will need at least 70% to pass the course.

-1 Quizzes 10% (8 multiple choice and 2 short answer questions)
+1 Quiz 10% (8 multiple choice and 2 short answer questions)

 Midterm Presentations 10% (Groups of 4 or 5)

 Final Exam 30%